This article compares the two most popular blockchain platforms — Hyperledger and Ethereum, along with the basic concepts of these two platforms.

 It means that in Ethereum anyone can join the network at any time.
 But Hyperledger will approve a set of predefined members to get access.
 Moreover, they will also decide who can join the consensus and who can’t.

-Another key difference between Hyperledger vs Ethereum is the consensus mechanism.
+Another key difference between Hyperledger vs Ethereum is the consensus algorithms.
 In Ethereum they use Proof of Work as a consensus algorithm.
 This mechanism is overly slow and depends on everyone on the network to reach a single point of agreement.
 Furthermore, this protocol is also power hungry, so it would take up a lot of your power to reach the agreement.

 On the other hand, Hyperledger lets the users choose between No-Op, or an agreement protocol (PBFT) to reach the verdict.
 So, all the parties agree in such a way that everyone can influence the outcome.
 So, any third party can’t force their decisions on the nodes.
 As it restricts the participation, scalability and privacy are reached.

 Another major difference between Hyperledger Fabric vs Ethereum is the use of smart contracts.
-Typically in Ethereum, developers use Solidity to write the core.
+Typically, in Ethereum, developers use Solidity to write the core.

 On the other hand, Hyperledger Fabric uses the term “chaincode’ to describe their smart contracts.
 These contracts are written in Golang.
 It’s a programming language created by Google, which is quite easy to learn.
 Moreover, these chaincodes maintain the business logic of the network so that you can consider them as smart contracts.